sachinjha/watson-conversation-facebook-messenger-sample/README.md

     I want to sell shares
     I want to buy shares of IBM

 This sample is not a guide on conversation service.
 For that refer to other samples.
-The intent of this sample is to show how to integrate facebook messenger app with conversation service and how to maintain context between the api calls.
+The intent of this sample is to show how to integrate facebook messenger app with conversation service and how to maintain context between the chat responses.

 <a name="bluemix">
 # Getting Started using Bluemix